veenaiyuri/qiskit-education/translation_contributions.md

 ## Current translation efforts

-As of February 2019, the we are working on updating the translated content for German, Japanese, Korean, and Chinese while also establishing a process for contributing future content that can grow with Qiskit, taking advantage of translation tools.
+As of February 2019, we are working on updating the translated content for German, Japanese, Korean, and Chinese while also establishing a process for contributing future content that can grow with Qiskit, taking advantage of translation tools.

 ### Movement from `.rst` to using `gettext`